k0l1ka/Tic-tac-toe/README.md

-This is a realization of tic-tac-toe for removed players using sockets (tcp/ip protocol) for communication.
+This is a realization of tic-tac-toe for remote players using TCP sockets.

-(Server and two players shpuld be in the same local network to run this game)
+(Server and two players should be in the same local network to run this game)

 To run this code: